reflectivity/reflectivity.github.io/projects/file_formats/text-rep.md

 ## the header

 The header might contain more sections than presented below - and also the sections might contain user-defined `key: <value>` pairs on all levels.
-These of cause should not interfere with defined content, and teh rules for units and formats should be applied as stated here.
+These of course should not interfere with defined content, and the rules for units and formats should be applied as stated here.

 ### first line